emmaalbury/CV/README.md

 - Attending Coding Meet-ups like Codebar and Code of Colour (Makers Academy).

-- Travelling To Experience Different Cultures and Spend Time Exploring Nature.
+- Travelling To Experience Different Cultures and Spending Time Exploring Nature.

 - Meditation and Yoga.

+- Visiting Museums and Galleries.

+- Experiencing Experimental and Underground Music, Film and Art.

+- Performing, Curating, Organising and Promoting Film, Performance and Art Exhibitions, Club Nights and Music Events Throughout Various Countries and Within a Variety of Different Venues and Exhibition Spaces.

 - Learning Spanish.

 - Hanging with Animals.

 - Ethical Eating and Beauty.

-- Experiencing Experimental and Underground Music, Film and Art.

-- Performing, Curating, Organising and Promoting Film, Performance and Art Exhibitions, Club Nights and Music Events Throughout Various Countries and Within a Variety of Different Venues and Exhibition Spaces.